Child development: Sequential skills and milestones

-By age 1, the child is able to say 1–2 words, responds to its name, imitates familiar sounds and can follow simple instructions.
-Between 1–2 years old, the child uses 5–20 words, is able to say 2-word sentences and is able to express their wishes by saying words like "more" or "up", and they understand the word "no".
-During 2 and 3 years of age, the child is able to refer to itself as "me", combine nouns and verbs, has a vocabulary of about 450 words, use short sentences, use some simple plurals and is able to answer "where" questions.
-By age 4, children are able to use sentences of 4–5 words and has a vocabulary of about 1000 words.
+By age 1, children are able to say 1–2 words, respond to their name, imitate familiar sounds and follow simple instructions.
+Between 1–2 years old, the child uses 5–20 words, says 2-word sentences, expresses their wishes by saying words like "more" or "up", and understands the word "no".
+Between 2 and 3 years of age, the child is able to refer to themself as "me", combine nouns and verbs, use short sentences, use some simple plurals, answer "where" questions, and has a vocabulary of about 450 words.
+By age 4, children are able to use sentences of 4–5 words and have a vocabulary of about 1000 words.
 Children between the ages of 4 and 5 years old are able to use past tense, have a vocabulary of about 1,500 words, and ask questions like "why?" and "who?".
 By age 6, the child has a vocabulary of 2,600 words, is able to form sentences of 5–6 words and use a variety of different types of sentences.
 By the age of 5 or 6 years old, the majority of children have mastered the basics of their native language.

-Infants, 15 month-olds, are initially unable to understand familiar words in their native language pronounced using an unfamiliar accent.
+Infants, up to 15 month-olds, are initially unable to understand familiar words in their native language pronounced using an unfamiliar accent.
 This means that a Canadian-English speaking infant cannot recognize familiar words pronounced with an Australian-English accent.
-This skill develops close to their second birthdays.
-However, this can be overcome when a highly familiar story is read in the new accent prior to the test, suggesting the essential functions of underlying spoken language is in place before previously thought.
+This skill develops close to their second birthday.
+However, this can be overcome when a highly familiar story is read in the new accent prior to the test, suggesting the essential functions of underlying spoken language is in place earlier than previously thought.

 Vocabulary typically grows from about 20 words at 18 months to around 200 words at 21 months.
-From around 18 months the child starts to combine words into two-word sentences.
-Typically the adult expands it to clarify meaning.
+Starting around 18 months the child begins to combine words into two-word sentences, which the adult typically expands to clarify its meaning.
 By 24–27 months the child is producing three or four-word sentences using a logical, if not strictly correct, syntax.
 The theory is that children apply a basic set of rules such as adding 's' for plurals or inventing simpler words out of words too complicated to repeat like "choskit" for chocolate biscuit.
 Following this there is a rapid appearance of grammatical rules and ordering of sentences.
 There is often an interest in rhyme, and imaginative play frequently includes conversations.
 Children's recorded monologues give insight into the development of the process of organizing information into meaningful units.